In memory of Mark, Sept 1965-Sept 2010, Ansel, Sept 1985-March 2006, and Dave, Aug 1952- July 2002

 That leaves us with guidelines, not rules.
 Here are some:

 How do you support the grieving?
-However they wish.

-Listen without judgment.
 People react to the shock of grief in many ways, sometimes many ways within minutes-- laughing, being quiet, crying, reminiscing, being angry at being left.
 All are "appropriate" in the moment.
 Don't push them to talk but don't be afraid of acknowledging what is happening and what they are feeling.
 Don't push your agenda on what you think they should be feeling or talking about.

-A few don'ts: Don't make them talk if they don't want to or try to force them to accept things they aren't yet ready to think about.
+A few don'ts: Don't make them talk if they don't want, or try to force them to accept things they aren't yet ready to think about.
 They will talk in their time.
 Denial is nature's way of protecting our tender hearts while we are taking in realities that are very difficult.
 Give denial room to work.

 Don't tell them this is God's will or it was just this person's time unless they are already putting forth their belief in that.
 If that comforts you, fine.
-It may not be a comfort to them, and may feel like am invalidation of their own natural anger or right to sadness.
+It may not be a comfort to them, and may feel like an invalidation of their own natural anger or right to sadness.

 If you don't know what to say, just let them know you are there and you love them.